Nayanee Silva

 Biography

-Nayanee Silva is a business professional with over 25 years of finance, management and consulting experience.
-Following a corporate career in the management consulting and finance sector, she has provided mentoring, education and business consulting services through her own consultancy.
-She is a professional business mentor and an employability mentor for the Prince's Trust.
-Nayanee is the Founder President of The Aspire Community Foundation, a non-profit foundation working with other NGOs engaging in community projects in welfare, education, vocational training and sustainable development projects in Sri Lanka.
+Nayanee Silva is a business professional and founder with varied experience in business, educational consultancy and coaching.
+Following a corporate career in the management consulting and finance sector, she transitioned to managing her own business consultancy 25 years ago, working with clients in the UK and abroad.
+Nayanee is a mentor for the King's Trust, leading mentoring on their Envirobility Programme to support youth into careers in sustainability.
+She is also the Founder President of a charitable foundation engaged in community projects in welfare, education, capacity building and sustainable development projects in Sri Lanka.

-Nayanee is a Fellow of the Institute of Chartered Accountants of England and Wales (ICAEW), the Chartered Institute of Management (FCMI) and the Royal Society of Arts (FRSA).
-She also has membership of the IoD, IEMA and Institute of Corporate Responsibility and Sustainability (ICRS).
-She is a member of the UK Energy Research Council (UKERC) (through a UKERC funded project on energy modelling) and the Zero Emissions Enterprise (ZEE) Network of researchers working on the theme of decarbonisation of SMEs.
+Nayanee is a Fellow Chartered Accountant, Fellow of the Chartered Institute of Management (FCMI) and Fellow of the Royal Society of Arts (FRSA).
+She also holds membership of the IoD and IEMA.
+She is a member of the Zero Emissions Enterprise (ZEE) Network of researchers working on decarbonisation policy for SMEs.
+Nayanee is a steering group member for the Surrey Women's Entrepreneurship Network (SWEN) that supports women entrepreneurs to develop and scale their businesses.

 ResearchResearch interests